224 billion dollars – that’s the amount that businesses spent on advertising in 2018.

 Your business isn’t growing fast enough, your acquisition costs are rising, or your business is stagnating.
 Because growth marketing focuses on the entirety of the sales funnel, it results in holistic growth.
 Customer lifetime value increases, acquisition costs decrease, and profits rise.

 Customers don’t come back and don’t generate referrals.
 Growth marketing places a strong emphasis on customer retention.
 In order to retain customers, you need to provide them with an outstanding experience.
 When you wow your customers, they refer others to you.
+You might consider running a referral program by using tools like Referral Factory or similiar.

 If you fit any of the above categories, then you need a growth marketer.
 You need someone who can help your business grow rapidly while utilizing a smaller budget.
 You need a marketer who can look at your business and see what’s possible.